aitorciki/nostalgia-pure-DE/README.md

 # nostalgia-pure-DE

 An [EmulationStation-DE](https://es-de.org) 2.x port of the great [nostalgia-pure](https://retropie.org.uk/forum/topic/27611/es-theme-nostalgia-pure) theme by [Muttonheads](https://www.youtube.com/c/MuttonheadsOfficial), based on the [Nostalgia video set](https://forums.launchbox-app.com/files/file/219-nostalgia-169-video-set/) by viking, dragon57 & JPGIII, and logos by [Chicuelo](https://www.chicuelo.com.ar).
+A picture-only variant is provided inspired by GeekOB's [nostalgia-pute-lite](https://retropie.org.uk/forum/topic/27611/es-theme-nostalgia-pure).

 The original theme relies on features unique to batocera-emulationstation's theming engine, unsupported by EmulationStation-DE 1.x (notably system view videos).
 The new [v2.x theming engine](https://gitlab.com/leonstyhre/emulationstation-de/-/blob/master/THEMES-DEV.md) offers equivalent capabilities, and this is a port of the theme leveraging them to offer an identical experience.